Yhtiyar/foundry-diamonds/README.md

 # foundry-diamonds
 This is a pure foundry template for the diamonds (EIP-2535).
 Codegen is used to generate  a solidity code for the `diamondCuts`

+*Note: There is [another](https://github.com/Timidan/Foundry-Hardhat-Diamonds) diamonds template for foundry which uses hardhat*

 ## Installation
 * Clone this repo
 * Install dependencies: